Paul P. Hastings: Personal life

-After Hastings death in 1947 one of the tugs in the fleet of Santa Fe Railroad Tugboats was named in his honor in 1948.
+After Hastings' death in 1947. one of the tugs in the fleet of Santa Fe Railroad Tugboats was named in his honor in 1948.

-Professional Life: Positions Held
+Professional life: positions held

 Hastings was educated at common schools then went to the National Business College in nearby Kansas City, Missouri.

-Hastings began his railroad career on August 18, 1891 as a rate clerk with the Atchison, Topeka & Santa Fe Railroad in Topeka 35 miles from where he was born.
+Hastings began his railroad career on August 18, 1891, as a rate clerk with the Atchison, Topeka & Santa Fe Railroad in Topeka 35 miles from where he was born.
 He retired 51 years later in 1942 at the end of the month he turned 70 as a vice-president of the Atchison, Topeka & Santa Fe Railroad living in the San Francisco Bay area.
 Over the years he held the positions: